irshadaj/songshare/sandwich/README.md

-# Find Me A Sandwich
+# Sandwich

 I'm hungry and could use a sandwich.
 However, I have no idea what type of sandwich I want, or from where.

 <a href="http://xkcd.com/149/" target="xkcd"><img src="http://imgs.xkcd.com/comics/sandwich.png" alt="xkcd - Make me a sandwich" /></a>

-We have a pretty basic app called "Find Me A Sandwich" which can lookup menus from different restaurants.
+We have a pretty basic app called "Sandwich" which can lookup menus from different restaurants.
 However, it doesn't let me save my favorite sandwiches for later, or let me look up others' favorites.

 Your job is to allow me to favorite my sandwiches, and look up the favorites of others.